 Catch stitch underside edge of the fabric and pull through.
 With your needle, grab a small piece of the unfolded fabric and pull through.
 Then, put your needle back through the first entry point and pick up a small amount of fabric.
 This stitch requires you to sew on the inside seam so that it will be invisible when you are finished.
 Repeat until you have finished the seam.
 Thread your needle and tie a knot at the end.
 From the back of the fabric, thread your needle up through the front until the knot is tight against the fabric.
 Working right to left, pick up about 1/8" of fabric and pull to the left.
-Then, on the opposite side of the fabric, work the When creating a strong seam that is invisible on one side of the fabric against the fabric.
-Working right to left, pick up about 1/8" of fabric and pull to the left.
-Then, on the opposite side of the Whip stitch until seam is finished.
-Thread your needle and tie a knot at the end.
+Then, on the opposite side of the fabric, work the needle from right to left, picking up 1/8" When creating a strong seam that is invisible on one side of the fabric Milio skih sk Then, on the opposite side of the fabric, work the needle from right to left, picking up 1/8" of fabric and pull through.
+Repeat until seam is finished.
+Mhanasatina Whip stitch Thread your needle and tie a knot at the end.
 Feed your When creating a strong seam needle through one layer of fabric and pull the knot tight between the layers.
 Stitch a short diagonal stitch along the seam, rounding the stitch over the edges of the fabric. that is invisible on one side of the fabric Chain stitch Thread your needle and tie a knot at the end.
 Sew one straight stitch.
 Then, where you would like your stitch to end, thread your needle up through the fabric.
 Push your needle through the first stitch and back down the insertion point.
 Repeat, feeding through each consecutive link as you go.
 When you want a chain-like look on an embroidery project 0-0-0